Enterovirus Outbreaks and Emerging Infectious Diseases

 This page provides a survey of disease outbreaks and newly emerging infections that have appeared over the last decade or two, specifically focusing on enterovirus outbreaks, and new infectious diseases manifesting symptoms similar to those caused by the virus described on this website.
 The purpose of this survey is to identify any emerging viruses that may be the same as the virus described on this website.

-Out of all the viral outbreaks and newly-discovered viruses detailed on this page, three in particular are worth noting:
+Out of all the viral outbreaks and newly-discovered viruses detailed on this page, these in particular are worth noting:

 • A suspected virulent new strain of coxsackievirus B1 identified by the Centers for Disease Control that killed five babies in the US in 2007.

 • The virulent new FY-19 strain of coxsackievirus B3 identified in China in 2008.
-This coxsackievirus B3 seems to exhibit an unusually rapid incubation period – as has been consistently observed in the virus described on this website.
+This coxsackievirus B3 seems to exhibit an unusually rapid incubation period.

 • The coxsackievirus B3 outbreak in Greece in 2002, in which three women died from the infection.